rainforestapp/FrontendPractices/FolderStructure.md

 Our components live in `src/components`

 Our frontend architecture is component based and that reflects our folder structure.
-Every component is bundled with it's actions, reducer, schema, tests and mocks.
+Every component is bundled with its actions, reducer, schema, tests and mocks.

-They all have the same layout:
+Each file for the component, actions, reducer, spec etc. shoud have a unique file name for easy searching.

+Example component:

 ```
 SomeComponent
   index.js
-  actions.js
-  reducer.js
-  schema.js
+  SomeComponent.js
+  SomeSubComponent.js
+  SomeComponent.css
+  SomeComponentActions.js
+  SomeComponentReducer.js
+  SomeComponentSchema.js
   __tests__
-    index.js
-    action.js
-    reducer.js
+    SomeComponenent.spec.js
+    SomeComponentActions.spec.js
+    SomeComponentReducer.spec.js
     mockData.js
   __mocks__
     index.js
+    SomeComponent.mock.js
     ...
 ```

-__Bear in mind__: Each of these files are optional.
+__Bear in mind__: Some of these files are optional.
 A component mostly only needs a few.

 ### index.js
-Contains the React Component itself.
+(Required) Exports all the components needed externally.

+### SomeComponent.js
+Contains the main component to be exported.
+Should be split into smaller sub-components when necessary.

-### actions.js
+### SomeComponentActions.js
 Contains all the component's actions.

-### reducer.js
+### SomeComponentReducer.js
 Contains the component's reducer.

-### schema.js
+### SomeComponentSchema.js
 Contains the [normalizr](https://github.com/gaearon/normalizr) Schema of our component.

 ### __tests__